NSriram27/azure-pr-mcp/README.md

 ## 🛠️ Available Tools and Prompts

-The ALI Dev MCP Server provides several tools and prompts for development workflows:
+The S3D Dev MCP Server provides several tools and prompts for development workflows:

 ### MCAT MCP